Go Mega for Maths on NSPCC Number Day

 • No-fuss ideas include wearing a football strip with a number, or simply drawing numbers or calculations on a white t-shirt!

-We have loads of maths activities that you can use to celebrate NSPCC Numbers Day in your school.
+For Purple Mash users, there are loads of maths activities that you can use to celebrate NSPCC Number Day in your school.
 We have organised these into different topics, each with printable resources, interactive quizzes and games.
 Explore the different sections that you might want to use on number day here:

 Try out these fun activities with your class: